-The Lead Service Line Inventory for this system has been prepared and can be viewed online via an interactive map at: https://lead-service-line-inventory-4-azwaterco.hub.arcgis.com/.
+The Lead Service Line Inventory for this system has been prepared and can be viewed online via an interactive map at: https://lead-service-line-inventory-4azwaterco.hub.arcgis.com/.
 AWC submitted inventories for all of our water systems by the deadline of October 16, 2024.
 ADEQ determined the initial Lead Service Line Inventory for this water system was incomplete.
 Once notified by ADEQ of its determination, AWC supplied additional information to include all service connections for this water system, returned to compliance and issued the required public notice.
 AWC has not identified any lead service lines and meets or exceeds the standards for lead in drinking water at all our systems.

-Note: In addition to the constituents listed in this report, Arizona Water Company and ADEQ conducted monitoring for over 80 additional constituents and the results show none of those constituents were detected in the water.
+Note: In addition to the constituents listed in this report, Arizona Water Company conducted monitoring for over 80 additional constituents and the results show none of those constituents were detected in the water.
 Data presented are from the most recent testing done in accordance with applicable regulations.
-Some constituents are monitored less frequently than once a year because either their concentrations do not change frequently or they are not likely to be detected.
-Therefore, some of the water quality testing data contained herein, although representative, may be more than one year old.
+Some constituents are monitored less frequently than once a year because either their concentrations do not change frequently, or they are not likely to be detected.
+Therefore, some of the water quality testing data contained in this report, although representative, may be more than one year old.
 If you have questions about this water quality report please contact the Environmental Compliance Manager, Arizona Water Company, P.O.
 Box 29006, Phoenix, Arizona 85038-9006; telephone (602) 240-6860 or email mail@azwater.com.

-In 2004, ADEQ completed a Source Water Assessment of the water sources used by Arizona Water Company's San Manuel water system.
+In 2000, ADEQ completed a Source Water Assessment of the water sources used by Arizona Water Company's Winkelman water system.
 ADEQ reviewed the adjacent land uses that may pose a potential risk to the water sources.
-The result of the Assessment was a low risk to the water sources.
+ADEQ determined that activity on adjacent land use poses a high risk to two water sources.
+Arizona Water Company regularly monitors drinking water sources to make sure your drinking water complies with the Safe Drinking Water Act.